ngwx1996/kmeans/README.md

 ## Build and run
 Visual Studio with CUDA required.<br />
 To run the project, open the solution in Visual Studio.<br />
-Change the k value, number of iterations, and file name in the main functions of each code.<br />
+Change the variables in the main functions of each code.
+See default for an example.<br />
 --Default--
 k = 5<br />
 iter = 300<br />
+vecSize = 100000<br/>
+dimensions = 2<br/>
 filename = test100000.csv<br />
-To get the best performance, the code should be run in Release mode.
-Thrust might also error in debug mode.<br />
+To get the best performance, the code should be executed in Release mode.
+Thrust will error in debug mode.<br />

 ## Project structure